 Through the combination of these therapies, he was able to improve his sensation in an extraordinary way.
 It was now easier to use his walking stick and complete household tasks.

 VNS therapy has so much untapped potential for stroke recovery

-For this patient, VNS and tactile therapy was the magic duo that helped him get part of his life back after the stroke.
-Though this report is only representing one case, it alerts us to the potential use of VNS with tactile therapy.
-If we could help heal some of the neuron damage done by stroke even years after the stroke had occurred, we can help many patients recover from disabilities that we had previously thought were permanent.
-Though the device is expensive, costing about 20,000 for both implant and procedure, its potential ability is not to be overlooked.
+For this patient, VNS and tactile therapy helped him get part of his life back after the stroke.
+Though this report represents only one case, it alerts us to the potential use of pairing these therapies.
+If neuron damage can heal even years after a stroke, many patients can recover from disabilities.
+Though the device is expensive, costing about 20,000 for both implant and procedure, its potential ability is promising.
 This exciting discovery calls for the need for further study, especially in the lab, to tease out what exactly this device does to our brain cells to help recover that motor and sensory function.

 The first author of this article was Michael P. Kilgard, from the School of Behavioral and Brain Sciences at the University of Texas at Dallas, in Richardson, Texas.

 Read this amazing story of a patient who recovered function two years after a stroke.